sfiligoi/tutorial-k8s-sc22/hands-on/2a_IO_hands_on.md

 Once you are done exploring, please delete the pod.

+If you have time, try to do the same exercise but using emptyDir.
+And verify that the logs indeed do not get preserved between pod restarts.

 ## Attaching existing storage

 Sometimes you just need to attach to existing storage that is shared between multiple users.